 An outgrowth of Artists’ Workshop, Triangle Residency was created in 2002.
 The residency offers spacious studios for artists to realize large-scale, long-term projects and provides a collegial working environment.
 Studio residents are chosen yearly based upon a competitive portfolio submission application that is reviewed by a jury of New York based arts professionals and Triangle board members and staff.
 Each artist’s stay culminates in an Open Studio exhibition to which the general public is invited.
 Resident artists will also receive studio visits from critics, writers and curators.

-The next Open Call for applications for sessions in 2015 will be announced in the summer of 2014.
+The next Open Call for applications for sessions in 2015 will be announced in the fall of 2014.

 Although studio space is provided twenty-four hours a day, seven days a week, free of charge, resident artists are responsible for all other expenses including housing, travel, materials and meals.
 In addition, artists are expected to spend a minimum of 15 hours a week working in their studio or will be asked to leave the program.

 Our studios and administrative office are located at 20 Jay Street in Brooklyn, NY.

 In addition to the artists we host as a result of the annual portfolio submission jury process, Triangle Residency currently maintains international partnerships from which we receive financial support.
 These partnerships are the Institut Francais, the Berlin Senate, FUTURA and VARP NY (Visegrad Artist Reidency Program New York) International Visegrad Fund and the City of Le Havre, France.